ST-TOMAS-Workshop/stm32u5_workshop/lpmodes/lpmodes_theory_exti.md

 # No more EXTI
 <ainfo>
-Almost all EXTI lines are not needed for peripheries to generate interrupt for wake up event.BEST in
+Almost all EXTI lines are not needed for peripheries to generate interrupt for wake up event.
 </ainfo>
 <p> </p>